canonical/core-base/README.md

-# Core22 snap for UbuntuCore22
+# Core snap for UbuntuCore v22

 This is a base snap for snapd that is based on Ubuntu 22.04